khanhnd185/ABAW5/README.md

 ## Introduction

 5th Workshop and Competition on Affective Behavior Analysis in-the-wild ([ABAW5](https://ibug.doc.ic.ac.uk/resources/cvpr-2023-5th-abaw/))

-Our report for the competition is [here](https://arxiv.org/abs/2303.09293)
+Our report for the competition is [here](https://arxiv.org/abs/2303.09293).
+The feature and trained models can be found in this [archive](https://ejnu-my.sharepoint.com/:f:/g/personal/nguyendangkhanh_jnu_ac_kr/EkrSGxjTG4JGvv49tw5vFngB_Kf5ia4TnsgblfJmLbt-9A?e=bb1nI8)

 # Dependency